 6.23.2.3 Usage of secondary DN AAA authentication / authorization

-For 5GC the solution makes use of the feature "Secondary authentication/authorization by a DN-AAA server during the establishment of a PDU Session" provided by 3GPP (TS 23.501, clause 5.6.6 and TS 23.502, clause 4.2.3.2) to facilitate the USS/UTM to authenticate/authorize the UAV and networked UAVC.
+For 5GC the solution makes use of the feature "Secondary authentication/authorization by a DN-AAA server during the establishment of a PDU Session" provided by 3GPP (TS 23.501, clause 5.6.6 and TS 23.502, clause 4.2.3.2) with enhancements to expose a service based interface from SMF to facilitate the USS/UTM to authenticate/authorize the UAV.

-For EPC the solution also uses "Secondary authentication/authorization by a DN-AAA server during PDN connection establishment".
-The SMF+PGWc will make use of this procedure to facilitate the USS/UTM to authenticate/authorize the UAV.
+For EPC the solution introduces similar procedure as for 5GC, in the SMF+PGWc, to facilitate the USS/UTM to authenticate/authorize the UAV.

-USS/UTM will have the functional entity to work as a DN-AAA and perform authentication of the UAV/UAVC.

 Currently the "Secondary authentication/authorization by a DN-AAA" uses Diameter protocol between the SMF and DN-AAA.
-This could be further modified to provide an API based interface towards DN-AAA server, keeping intact the high-level procedure defined in TS 23.502, clause 4.2.3.2.
+It is proposed to expose an API based interface from SMF (or SMF+PGWc) keeping intact the high-level procedure defined in TS 23.502, clause 4.2.3.2.

-NOTE 1: The EAP-Transport Layer Security (EAP-TLS), as defined in RFC 5216, includes support for certificate-based mutual authentication and key derivation, utilizing the protected ciphersuite negotiation, mutual authentication and key management capabilities of the TLS protocol.
-So, even in the case where the USS provider supports or wishes to use only TLS certificate based mechanism for authentication/authorization of the UAV, the procedure defined in TS 23.502, clause 4.2.3.2 can be utilised.
-Between the SMF and the USS (acting as DN-AAA), the EAP packets can be encapsulated in a RESTful API whereas towards the UE from SMF the EAP packets shall be sent in a SM-NAS message.

-NOTE 2: If an API based interface is made available for secondary DN authentication/authorization, it will ensure that the external DN does not need to support legacy protocols like Diameter.
-This will be useful not just for UAV/UAVc authorization, but for any other similar use cases.
-This may also help accelerate adoption of secondary DN authentication/authorization by external application providers.

-NOTE 3: If API based interface is made available for secondary DN authentication/authorization, the interface could be exposed from SMF (or PGWc+SMF in EPC) via NEF/SCEF or though a new network function that can provide a single interface towards the USS/UTM, in a similar procedure as described in Figure 6.5.3.1-2 for 5GS and Figure 6.5.3.2.1-1 for EPC.

-Usage of Secondary authentication/authorization by a DN-AAA server is further defined in clause 6.23.3
+It is proposed to use a new network function UAV NF (or alternatively enhance the existing NFs like NEF), that will provide a single interface towards the USS/UTM for authentication and authorization and for USS/UTM to access other 3GPP exposed services.
+The UAV NF may perform the USS/UTM selection (as described in clause 6.5.2.3) and will work as an intermediary between SMF (SMF+PGWc) and USS/UTM for supporting the authentication & authorization of the UAV.

-The UAV/UAVC provides the necessary identifiers and information needed by the USS/UTM system.
+The UAV provides the necessary identifiers and information needed by the USS/UTM system.
 These may include (and not limited to and is out of scope of 3GPP, thus not further described):

 - UAV SN to identify the UAV HW